CoreMedia/ckeditor-plugins/tests/storybook/README.md

 - shares the literals baked into each story (and asserted by its test) through the `@coremedia/ckeditor5-itest-constants` package, so story and test never drift.

-> The single, documented exception to the "no `page.evaluate`" rule is
-> `FontMapper.test.ts`, which writes a `text/html` payload to the browser
-> clipboard — a genuine browser-clipboard operation with no locator equivalent.

 ## Getting Started